 Interestingly, there are also significant risks and poor health outcomes associated with certain vitamins.
 Vitamin E supplementation was studied in over 130,000 people and those that took 400 IU (the most common supplement dose) or higher, had an overall higher risk of dying from any cause.
 Vitamin E supplements were also shown to significantly increase the risk of prostate cancer in healthy men.
 Given that African Americans have the highest death rate of any racial/ethnic group in the United States (including prostate cancer), taking a vitamin that potentially increases these already bad outcomes, makes no sense.
-Unlike most other multivitamins, Sequence Multivitamins has no vitamin E.
+Unlike most other multivitamins, GNetX Sequence Multivitamins have no vitamin E.

 There are also vitamins and minerals that provide glucose stability to people with diabetes.
-According to the National Institute of Health, African Americans are twice as likely to develop diabetes than White Americans, and first line treatment involves metformin for over half.
+According to the National Institute of Health, African Americans are twice as likely to develop diabetes than White Americans, and first-line treatment involves metformin for over half.
 Metformin can lead to folate and vitamin B12 deficiencies.
-Sequence Multivitamins has the added folate and vitamin B12 that older African Americans with high diabetes risk need.
+Sequence Multivitamins have the added folate and vitamin B12 that older African Americans with high diabetes risk need.
 Keeping diabetes stable helps to avoid the related bad outcomes including heart, kidney, and stroke-related risks.
 Magnesium has also been shown to improve diabetes control and stabilize blood vessels.
-Sequence Multivitamins are fortified with magnesium.
+GNetX Sequence Multivitamins are fortified with magnesium.

 Potassium has shown benefits in cardiac rhythm stability, blood pressure control, and electrolyte balance.
 There has been data that suggests African Americans have lower potassium levels overall which could be related to the increased incidence of diabetes and helpful in preventing heart or stroke problems.
-Sequence Multivitamins has added potassium.
+Sequence Multivitamins have added potassium.

 Chromium has promising data that it positively impacts diabetes control across populations.
-With African Americans having significantly higher risk for diabetes, adding chromium to the Sequence Multivitamins formula was a plus.
+With African Americans having a significantly higher risk for diabetes, adding chromium to the Sequence Multivitamins formula was a plus.

 Due to its distinctive ability to neutralize free radicals, lycopene is believed to give measurable protection against cancer, atherosclerosis, diabetes, and other inflammatory diseases.
-Evidence suggests that lycopene consumption is associated with decreased risk of various chronic diseases that disproportionately impact African Americans.
+Evidence suggests that lycopene consumption is associated with a decreased risk of various chronic diseases that disproportionately impact African Americans.